interjs/inter/README.md

 }]
 })
 ```
-Go to the console and set:
+Go head in the console and set:

 ```javascript
 reactive.rendered=false;
 ```

 And you'll see the magic!

+# Small

+It does not mean that it is less capable, it means that it is easy to learn and cheaper to parse and download,

 # You rarely touch in the *DOM*